Finnair: Narrow-body aircraft

 Finnair received its first narrow-body aircraft manufactured by Airbus, the Airbus A321, on 28 January 1999.
-Now the airline operates a fleet of up to 19 A321s.
+Now, the airline operates a fleet of up to 15 A321s.
 The first Airbus A319 aircraft was delivered to Finnair on 20 September 1999.
 Since then, Finnair has received 11 A319s, but three of them are now retired.
-Finnair utilizes Airbus A319, A320, and A321 aircraft on domestic and European flights.
-The Airbus A321-231, which are equipped with winglets, is also used on some long-haul flights such as to Dubai.
-ATR 72-500 and Embraer 190 are operated by Nordic Regional Airlines and are also used on domestic and European flights.
+Finnair utilises Airbus A319, A320, and A321 aircraft on domestic and European flights.
+The Airbus A321-231 aircraft, which are equipped with Sharklets, are also used on some thinner long-haul flights such as to Dubai.
+ATR 72-500 and Embraer E190 are operated by Nordic Regional Airlines and are also used on domestic and European flights.

 Airbus A330

-Finnair received its first Airbus A330-300s on 27 March 2009.
+Finnair received its first batch of Airbus A330-300s on 27 March 2009.
 Now the airline has eight of them in its fleet.
-As of April 2019, the airline utilizes A330 on intercontinental flights from Helsinki to Chicago, Chongqing, Delhi, Fukuoka, Miami, Nagoya, Nanjing, New York, Puerto Plata, San Francisco and Xi'an.
+As of July 2023, the airline utilises the A330 on intercontinental flights from Helsinki to Delhi, Mumbai, New York, Chicago, Seattle and Doha.
 The A330s are powered by General Electric CF6-80E1 engines.
-The aircraft are also being used on European services to Brussels, London and Málaga.
+The aircraft are also being used on European services to Brussels and Amsterdam.

 Airbus A350

 On 8 March 2007, Finnair firmed up its orders for 11 Airbus A350 aircraft with 8 options.
-On 3 December 2014, it was announced that Finnair had firmed up the contract for 8 additional Airbus A350 aircraft deliveries starting in 2018.
+On 3 December 2014, it was announced that Finnair had firmed up the contract for eight additional Airbus A350 aircraft deliveries starting in 2018.
 On 13 August 2014, Finnair announced plans to initially deploy its A350 aircraft on services to Bangkok, Beijing and Shanghai from 2015, with A350 services to Hong Kong and Singapore to be added in 2016.
 As of April 2019, Finnair operates the Airbus A350 to Bangkok, Beijing, Guangzhou, Hong Kong, Ho Chi Minh City, Krabi, Los Angeles, Nagoya, Osaka, Phuket, Puerto Vallarta, Seoul, Shanghai, Singapore and Tokyo.
 Finnair also operated A350 aircraft on several flights to New York in January 2016 and became the first European airline to operate the A350 to the United States.
 Finnair sometimes uses the A350 on the morning AY1331 flight from Helsinki to London–Heathrow to carry extra freight as well.
 Also, AY121/122 operating to New Delhi is also being served by the A350 as of 1 Nov 2022.
+As of autumn 2024, Finnair began operating the A350 daily to Gran Canaria as AY1721.
+Seldomly, it also operates to Amsterdam, Munich and Brussels.

-Finnair took delivery of its first A350 aircraft on 7 October 2015, becoming the third airline to operate the aircraft, after Qatar Airways and Vietnam Airlines.
+Finnair took delivery of its first A350 aircraft on 7 October 2015, becoming the third airline to operate the aircraft after Qatar Airways and Vietnam Airlines.
 According to the current delivery schedule, it will receive two A350 aircraft per year in 2019, 2020, and 2021, and one in 2022.
-Altogether, Finnair will have 19 A350 aircraft in 2022.
+Altogether, Finnair had 19 A350 aircraft in 2022.